kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** I gave into the "I've arrived" mentality and justify my letting the rope go with the fact that I was grinding hard just before.
 'Never rest in the middle'.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Well, I guess I proposed an offer anyone who feel stupid saying no to and got me a weekly contract that I honored and used to the full in order to fuel Futtech with both knowledge but also money.
+- <b>Memorable moment / breakthrough / proud event</b>: Met up with a friend I had not seen in a minute and decided to jog my way from Kahawa to Kilimani where he was, covered 21 KM in less than 3 hours, looked good, did good, was good.
-- <b>Quote, inspiration, or personal reflection</b>: People seek to 'BEK GES' (Build-Express-Knowledge Grow-Enjoy-Share).
-Testosterone says Productivity, Oestrogene says Connectivity.
-Life is interesting.
+- <b>Quote, inspiration, or personal reflection</b>: The OCEAN (Openess-Conscientiousness-Extraversion-Agreeableness-Neuroticism) model is a powerful tool to possess.
+Use it, share it, refine it, engage it, play with it, explore it.

 ---